Heat's Meyers Leonard To Be Away From Team Indefinitely After Using Anti-Semitic Slur

 MIAMI (CBSMiami) – A video posted on Twitter shows Miami Heat player Meyers Leonard using an anti-Semitic slur while playing Call of Duty on a Twitch stream.

-The team is aware of the video, but has not yet responded to it.
-The NBA is also looking into the matter.READ MORE: Venezuelans Gather In Doral To Celebrate Biden Administration Granting Temporary Protected Status
+The team is aware of the video, the NBA is also looking into the matter.READ MORE: Miami Dade College North Campus Vaccination Site Forced To Close Early Due To High Demand

 Tuesday evening, Leonard apologized in an Instagram post, writing he was “deeply sorry for using an anti-Semitic slur.”